Cherreads

 "The engagement," he said carefully.
 "I know you are displeased."

 Lilithra's jaw tightened slightly, but she did not look away.
 "It was a risk.
 One that put me in danger."
+The memory of her future death still left a cold edge in her chest.

 He nodded.
 "It was.
 And I knew that when I made the decision."